zhaohuanqdcn/tp/docs/UserGuide.md

 #### 4.1.6 Clearing all contacts: `clearcontact`

+_done by: Liu Chuyue_

 Clears all contacts from the address book.
-Anything following the `clearcontact` keyword will be ignored by the application.
+If you enter anything following the `clearcontact` keyword, e.g. `clearcontact 2`, the extra input will be ignored by the application.

 Format: `clearcontact`